ChavisManzoniLab/MAS/docs/usage.rst

 8. Show DeepLabCut prediction on video
   | If selected, will draw the infered DLC detection on each video
-  | Results are saved in a folder called DLCTracking in the same folder where the folder selected in 1. is
+  | Results are saved in DLCTracking, see :ref:`Arborescence`.

 .. note::
    Dam will be labeled in purple